Bayern Munich's Sarah Zadrazil wants to inspire next generation | DW | 05.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A new group stage, artwork, music and a major broadcast deal mark this season's Women's Champions League.
-Bayern's Sarah Zadrazil tells DW she hopes the rebrand takes the thunder from a potential biennial World Cup.
+Bayern's Sarah Zadrazil tells DW that she hopes the revamp takes the thunder from a potential biennial World Cup.

-"We want to inspire young girls to play and show people how cool it is to play football, and that women's football is amazing," she told DW in an interview.
+"We want to inspire young girls to play and show people how cool it is to play football, and that women's football is amazing," she told DW.

 Women's football has seen massive changes in recent years.
 Men's powerhouses such as Bayern have put money into their women's teams as more traditional female-only clubs like Zadrazil's former side Turbine Potsdam lose out.